Bethel: Book of Genesis

+Jacob recalls the place, the presence of God there, the anointing of the stone and his own vow to God in Genesis 31:13.

-Another account, from repeats the covenant with God and the naming of the place as El-Bethel, and makes this the site of Jacob's own change of name to Israel.
+Another account, in repeats the covenant with God and the naming of the place as El-Bethel, and makes this the site of Jacob's own change of name to Israel.
 Both versions state that the original name of the place was Luz, a Canaanite name.